Compounding Pharmacy Fraud Defense

 Discuss Your Case during an Initial Consultation

 If you have been made aware of an investigation or have concerns over a potential investigation, you need to act immediately.
-At Hendershot, Cannon & Hisey, P.C., we have extensive experience defending physicians and health care practices accused of fraud and abuse, and leverage over 130 years of combined experience to provide the counsel and aggressive representation required when clients face investigations and allegations.
+At Hendershot, Cowart & Hisey, P.C., we have extensive experience defending physicians and health care practices accused of fraud and abuse, and leverage over 130 years of combined experience to provide the counsel and aggressive representation required when clients face investigations and allegations.
 To discuss a potential case and how our award-winning health care attorneys can help, call (713) 909-7323.